Rates of Convergence for Chains of Expansive Markov Operators: Introduction

+The algorithms that we envision for performing such reconstructions from X-FEL data proceed by constructing a mapping from the current estimate for the electron density of the molecule to another electron density that is, in some sense, closer to being consistent with new X-FEL observations; in other words, the mapping is itself stochastic.
+Examples of such mappings are gradient flows of the parameterization of the the density in a direction that either maximizes the probability of the new observation or minimizes some energy; alternatively, one could envision {\em projections} of the current estimate onto sets of ``most likely'' densities that explain the new observations.
+We view this type of algorithmic procedure as a random function iteration generating a Markov chain whose {\em transition kernel} maps the current estimate to a new estimate based on new randomly sampled data.

+In \cite{HerLukStu22a} it is shown that iterations of randomly selected {\em $\alpha$-firmly nonexpansive mappings} (defined precisely below) in a Euclidean space converge in the Prokhorov-L\'evy metric to an invariant probability measure of the corresponding Markov operator.
+Mappings that are $\alpha$-firmly nonexpansive are also {\em nonexpansive}; the analysis of Markov chains for the case of nonexpansive transition kernels in queuing theory can be found in \cite{BaccBrem03} and \cite{BaccMair98}.
+The transition kernels that we propose for the X-FEL application, however, are not nonexpansive.
+Our analysis extends the more recent study of nonexpansive transition kernels in \cite{HerLukStu22a} to the expansive case using results from the deterministic theory of expansive fixed point mappings developed in \cite{LukNguTam18}.
+We return to the specific application of X-FEL imaging in Section \ref{sec:incFeas}.

 Random function iterations (RFI) \cite{Diaconis1999} generalize deterministic fixed point iterations, and are a useful framework for studying a number of important applications.
 An RFI is a stochastic process of the form $ X_{k+1} := T_{\xi_{k}} X_{k} $ ($k=0,1,2,\dots$) initialized by a random variable $X_0$ with distribution $\mu_0$ and values on some set $G$.
 This of course includes initialization from a deterministic point $x_0\in G$ via the $\delta$-distribution.
 Here $\xi_{k}$ ($k=0,1,2,\dots$) is an element of a sequence of i.i.d.\ random variables that map from a probability space into a measurable space of indices $I$ (not necessarily countable) and $T_{i}$ $(i \in I)$ are self-mappings on $G$.
-The iterates $X_{k}$ form a Markov chain of random variables on the space $G$, which is, for our purposes, a \emph{Polish space}.
+The iterates $X_{k}$ form a (time-homogeneous) Markov chain that takes values in the space $G$, which is, for our purposes, a \emph{Polish space}.
 Deterministic fixed point iterations are included when the index set $I$ is just a singleton.